bmuellerhstat/rollback-scavenger-hunt/README.md

 This is a very dangerous command, so use it sparingly.
 It's much safer to rollback to a previous commit.

 ## Revert to a previous commit
-Alas, the moment has come to learn how to revert.
-It's time to modify our Google search.
-Try this: **git rollback to previous commit**.
-The first two resources are great:

-1) Atlassian Git Tutorial
-2) Yet again, _Stackoverflow_.
-Become best friends with _Stackoverflow_.

-Read the Atlassian Git Tutorial.

-Then read the post on Stackoverflow, but this time, the most upvoted answer (with the green checkmark) is the one we want.

-Let's remove the training wheels completely.
-Do your best to understand `git revert`, and if you want, `git reset` (both with the proper syntax).
-Try things, mess them up, and make sure you read for understanding.
+At this point, you've already seen `git revert` in an earlier lesson.
+But if you want to, you can search for: **git rollback to previous commit** and learn even more.
+The point is to try things, mess them up, and make sure you read for understanding.
 You may get merge conflicts with yourself.
 Remember, `git status` is your best friend.
 You got this. :thumbsup: